Yan-Oliveira/doc-fao/content/ticket-watchlist/agent/tickets/ticket-zoom.rst

       Set the date and time when the reminder should be displayed.

    Reminder for
-      Select a watch list from the drop-down field.
+      Select a watch list from the drop-down list.

    Note
       Add additional information to the reminder text.